-A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+A. Procedure: Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-- B. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
-Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);

-ii.
-Observe whether supervisors approved the attendance and leave of the selected employees or officials;
+- B. Procedures: Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under #9A above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - b) Observe whether supervisors approved the attendance and leave of the selected employees or officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.
+AGREED-UPON PROCEDURES (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2023 d) Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.